-- -- Permit the Department of Licensing and Regulatory Affairs (LARA) to establish a process for the approval of up to 25 pilot projects designed to provide better pharmacy products or more efficient pharmacy services. - -- Require LARA, in consultation with the Michigan Board of Pharmacy, to establish and administer a process to receive, review, and accept or deny petitions for proposed pilot projects. - Require LARA to designate individuals who would review petitions.

-- Authorize LARA, in consultation with the Board, to grant an exception to a Board rule to facilitate the conduct of an approved pilot program. - -- Require the pharmacist responsible for overseeing an approved project to submit periodic progress reports, as well as a summary of the results after the project's completion. - -- Require the individuals designated to review petitions to review the progress report and the summary, and report on the results to LARA, which would have to give a copy to the Board.
+- -- Permit the Department of Licensing and Regulatory Affairs (LARA) to establish a process for the Michigan Board of Pharmacy to approve up to 10 pilot projects designed to provide better pharmacy products or more efficient pharmacy services. - -- Require LARA to establish and administer a process to receive, review, and accept or deny petitions for proposed pilot projects. - -- Require LARA to designate individuals who would review and evaluate petitions. - -- Authorize LARA, in consultation with the Board, to grant an exception to a Board rule to facilitate the conduct of an approved pilot program. - -- Require the pharmacist responsible for overseeing an approved project to submit periodic progress reports, as well as a summary of the results after the project's completion. - -- Require the individuals designated to review and evaluate petitions to review the progress report and the summary, and report on the results to LARA, which would have to give a copy to the Board.